javinor/bs-semver/README.md

 }
 ```

-This is not supported in this bindings module, and might be implement in the future (maybe)
+This is not supported in this bindings module, and might be implement in the future

-# Process
+## Process

 * How to write bindings? `semver spec`
 * Testing